tarantool/doc/doc/contributing/docs/images.rst

 To save the diagram to a file:

 #.
-Make the frame transparent so that it isn't shown in the resulting image (opacity = 0%).
+Make the frame transparent so that it isn't shown in the resulting image (set its color
+    to "no color").

 #.
 Select all elements together with the frame and click **Copy as image**
     in the context menu (under the three dots).
 The image will